Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Results

 \subsection{RQ2: Human-Robot Coexistence in Healthcare}

-Our analysis reveals that participants did not evaluate healthcare robots as isolated technologies, but made sense of them through familiar technological trajectories, institutional signals, and situated expectations about care.
-Rather than expressing purely positive or negative attitudes, participants articulated coexistence as something that unfolds over time, is interpreted through context, and requires careful deployment strategies.
+Rather than evaluating robots as isolated technologies or expressing simply positive or negative attitudes, participants interpreted them through familiar technological trajectories, institutional signals, and situated expectations about care.
+These accounts frame coexistence as a contextual, evolving process that requires careful deployment.

-\textbf{Theme 1: Normalization through Technological Trajectories.} Five participants framed robots as part of a broader pattern of technological adoption, suggesting that initial unfamiliarity would gradually give way to normalization.
-They drew comparisons to smartphones, navigation systems, and automated retail.
+\textbf{Theme 1: Normalization through Technological Trajectories.} Five participants framed robots as part of a broader pattern of technological adoption, suggesting that unfamiliarity may diminish with repeated exposure.
 P1 compared robots to early mobile phones: ``it's like the first time, people just bought it to show off, but now it's weird not to have a smartphone.''
-P3 emphasized gradual adaptation: ``in the same way that we've gradually adapted to all kinds of things.
-We can see in the subway, `oh, the next train is in 12 minutes, and we get used to these things.''
-Acceptance was understood as temporal: as P9 noted, ``it's just a matter of time... interacting with them more makes people feel more comfortable,'' framing coexistence as an extension of ongoing sociotechnical adaptation.
+P3 similarly emphasized gradual adaptation through everyday infrastructures, noting subway systems where people now ``get used to these things.''
+P9 framed acceptance as a matter of time and repeated interaction: ``interacting with them more makes people feel more comfortable.''
+Together, these accounts framed coexistence as an extension of ongoing sociotechnical adaptation.

 \textbf{Theme 2: Robots as Institutional Signals.} Seven participants described how robots could shape perceptions of hospitals regarding quality, advancement, and safety, even among those not directly interacting with them.
-P1 noted that seeing a robot would suggest ``cutting edge technology'', and P3 associated it with ``a better place'' and ``a high level care system.''
-P7 linked robot presence to safety: ``the hospital is advanced enough'' and that robots might ``check things more than once''.
+P1 noted that seeing a robot would suggest ``cutting edge technology'', and P3 associated it with ``a better place'' and ``a high-level care system.''
+P7 linked robot presence to safety: ``the hospital is advanced enough'' and that robots might ``check things more than once.''
 P5 anticipated comparative judgments, suggesting that in the future, hospitals without robots might be perceived as lower quality.
-At the same time, participants acknowledged subjectivity: as P6 noted, perceptions ``really depend on your bias as a person''.
+At the same time, participants acknowledged subjectivity: as P6 noted, perceptions ``really depend on your bias as a person.''